gbarwis/bash-scripts/README.md

 ---

 Thanks for visiting this repository!
 I hope you find some of these scripts useful.
-If you find them primitive, I apologize - I'm always learning, so I'm sure that every one of these could be better.
+If you find them primitive, I apologize.
+I'm always learning, so I'm sure that every one of these could be better... and hopefully, over time, they will be.